-The Narrows Saloon has been popping for over 20 years now.
-It’s a great spot to spend a weekend evening to listen to a local band and invest in some pull tabs for the table.
+The Narrows Saloon has been popping up for over 20 years now.
+It’s a great spot to spend a weekend evening listening to a local band and invest in some pull tabs for the table.
 They have great beers on tap and a full menu to choose from.

-If you go to Big Island bring a pair of Tevas or flip flops of sorts.
-We’ve found these shoes are helpful.
-There are a lot of people and the bottom of the lake can have sharp rocks.
+Bring a pair of Tevas or flip-flops if you go to Big Island.
+We’ve found these shoes helpful.
+There are many people, and the bottom of the lake can have sharp rocks.
 It is best to protect your feet so you can enjoy your day!

 Visit Lord Fletcher’s Wharf for Live Music

 Fletchers is a great spot for every season.
-In warmer months you can sit on the wharf, play volleyball, and listen to live music.
-Fletchers is popular – be prepared to search for a table in the summer.
-It is worth it though, just keep your eyes open and don’t be shy.
+In warmer months, you can sit on the wharf, play volleyball, and listen to live music.
+Fletchers are popular – be prepared to search for a table in the summer.
+It is worth it, though.
+Keep your eyes open, and don’t be shy.

 In the dead cold of winter, you can ride a snowmobile and play ice hockey on the lake.
-The inside of Fletchers is a totally different vibe than the wharf.
+The inside of Fletchers has a different vibe than the pier.
 Warm and cozy cabin vibes come from every corner.
-Sit by the fire and order a hot toddie and settle in.
+Sit by the fire, order a hot toddy, and settle in.

 Go to Maynard’s for football and waffle fries

 Maynard’s is another dock bar on the lake.
-Similar style to Fletcher’s but a completely different atmosphere.
-Maynard’s is in Excelsior which is home to traditional Minnesotans who like their beers big and no frills.
+It’s a similar style to Fletcher’s but a completely different atmosphere.
+Maynard’s is in Excelsior which is home to traditional Minnesotans who like their beers big and no-frills.

-Maynard’s has the best mother’s day, Easter, and any holiday brunch around.
-It is buffet style and their food is outstanding.
-If you’re looking for a nice date night too – Maynard’s has excellent dinner that is much fancier than their dock food.
-Don’t worry, you can still get the waffle fries!
+Maynard’s has the best Mother’s Day, Easter, and any holiday brunch.
+It is buffet style, and their food is outstanding.
+If you’re looking for a nice date night, too – Maynard’s has an excellent dinner that is much fancier than their dock food.
+Don’t worry; you can still get the waffle fries!